-Notes to the Financial Statements (Continued) Year ended December 31, 2023
+Notes to the Financial Statements (Continued) Year ended December 31, 2023 (Expressed in United States dollars, unless otherwise stated)

 - (m) Impairment (continued): - (ii) Financial assets (continued):

 Credit-impaired financial assets

 At each reporting date, the Group and Company assess whether financial assets carried at amortised costs are credit-impaired.
 A financial asset is 'credit-impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.